 Day 03: Munnar to Thekkady or Periyar Wildlife Sanctuary

 In Thekkady, the best place to visit is the Periyar Wildlife Sanctuary where you can spot animals like elephant, deer, the great Indian tiger and boar.
 Also you can visit mullaperiyar dam.
-Having a tour of spice plantation is another interesting part of Kerala tour.
+Having a tour of spice plantation is another interesting part of the Kerala tour.

 In the evening, you can plan a visit to witness folk dance like kathakali, or go for an elephant ride, jeep safari, natural walk, bamboo rafting, jungle patrolling or trekking.